PerfectlySoft/PerfectDocs/guide/cURL.md

 ### Setting cURL Options

 Setting options for the cURL object is an important part of the process.
 Many options are available and listing them all is beyond the scope of this document.
-For a complete list of available cURL options please see the Perfect API Reference, or the [libcurl API reference](https://curl.haxx.se/libcurl/c/)
+For a complete list of available cURL options, see the [Perfect API Reference](https://perfect.org/docs/api.html) or the [libcurl API reference](https://curl.haxx.se/libcurl/c/).

 To set an option, use the appropriate `.setOption` variant as below: